 After twenty years of audit by KPMG, the annual meeting of March 2019 nominated PwC Bedrijfsrevisoren as its new statutory auditor.
-PwC Bedrijfsrevisoren specified that they appointed Mr Gregory Joos as their permanent representative.

 9. Dividend Policy

 The general meeting decides with a simple majority, upon proposal of the board of directors, on the allocation of the profits, considering however article 35 of the Royal Decree of 10 July 2016 on the Public Privaks and the relevant clauses of the Company's By-laws.